-Scratching and Other Destructive Behaviors
+Scratching and Chewing

 Left unchecked, indoor cats can cause significant household destruction.
 Some cats chew on houseplants and eat strange materials like dirt, leather, and wool – a condition known as pica.
 Others use furniture as scratching posts and turn curtains into a playground.
 Your cat’s destructive behavior can be managed by offering your cat more appealing options as well as making former choices less satisfying.

-First, provide objects for scratching that are appealing to your cat and convenient for them use.
-You can figure out you whether your cat prefers scratching horizontally or vertically by observing the objects your cat is scratching.
+- Solution: Provide objects for scratching that are appealing to your cat and convenient for them use.
+You can figure out whether your cat prefers scratching horizontally or vertically by observing the objects your cat is scratching.
+If your cat prefers vertical objects, provide her with a scratching post that has the following properties:

-Place the scratching post or pads near the inappropriate objects she is already scratching.
+- Place the scratching post or pads near the inappropriate objects she is already scratching.
 Cover the inappropriate objects with materials that your cat will find unappealing, such as aluminum foil, sandpaper, or tape.
 You can also give the objects an unpleasant odor, but be careful to not to let the acceptable objects to take on the scent as well.

-Once your cat is consistently scratching the appropriate object, you can start to move it slowly to a more suitable location.
+- Once your cat is consistently scratching the appropriate object, you can start to move it slowly to a more suitable location.
 Don’t move the object more than three inches each day, and it’s best to keep it as close to your cat’s preferred scratching locations as possible.
 Similarly, don’t remove the unappealing coverings or odors from the unacceptable objects until your cat is regularly scratching the acceptable objects for three to four weeks.
 When you do remove the coverings or odors, it should be done gradually.

 Punishment?